Australia suffers deadliest day of pandemic as Omicron drives up hospital cases

 Australia is dealing with its worst COVID-19 outbreak, fuelled by the Omicron variant of the coronavirus that has put more people in hospitals and intensive care than at any time during the pandemic.

-A total of 74 deaths were registered by late morning between New South Wales, Victoria and Queensland, Australia's three most populous states, exceeding the previous national high of 57 last Thursday, official data showed.
+A total of 77 deaths was recorded, exceeding the previous national high of 57 last Thursday, official data showed.

+Queensland said none of Tuesday's record 16 deaths in the state had received booster shots.
+Of the 45 people who have died in the state due to COVID-19 since Dec.
+13, only one had received their third dose.

+"Please come forward and get your booster, we know that it makes a difference," state Health Minister Yvette D'Ath said.
-Just over 67,000 new infections were reported in New South Wales, Victoria, Queensland and Tasmania, down from a national high of 150,000 last Thursday.
-Other states are due to report later.

-Australia has reported about 1.6 million infections since the pandemic began, of which around 1.3 million were in the last two weeks.
-Total deaths stood at 2,757.
+About 73,000 new infections were reported on Tuesday, down from a high of 150,000 last Thursday.
+So far, Australia has reported about 1.6 million infections since the pandemic began, of which around 1.3 million were in the last two weeks.
+Total deaths stood at 2,776.

 (Reporting by Renju Jose; editing by Richard Pullin)